Atharva-Kanherkar/MediumClone/README.md

- ## Access the backend deployed on the internet here
+ ## Access the backend API deployed on the internet here (use postman for best results)
 [https://backend.techwave99.workers.dev](https://backend.techwave99.workers.dev)

 ## Access using these routes: